Ukraine-Russia crisis: What to know in the escalating crisis

 WILL BIDEN AND PUTIN MEET?

-The U.S. and Russian presidents have tentatively agreed to meet in a last-ditch diplomatic effort to stave off Moscow’s invasion of Ukraine, its first since Russia annexed Crimea from Ukraine in 2014.
+The U.S. and Russian presidents have tentatively agreed to meet in a last-ditch diplomatic effort to stave off another invasion of Ukraine.
+Russia seized Crimea from Ukraine in 2014.

 Yet both seem cautious about a possible meeting.

-The White House says the meeting will only happen if Russia does not invade Ukraine, noting that heavy shelling is continuing in eastern Ukraine.
+The White House says the meeting will only happen if Russia does not invade Ukraine.

 The White House said Biden on Monday conferred with Macron and German Chancellor Olaf Scholz during a 30-minute call.